-Nam Yang Pugilistic Association has a long history of producing junior champions both at National and World championship level.
-But our main aim is to instil our core values.
+Nam Yang has a proud history of producing junior champions at both national and world championship levels, but our main goal is to instil our core values — helping students become kind, confident, and capable individuals.

 Little Tigers (School age 4-6 )